Private activities - how do I set up a private activity?

 How do I share my private activity?

-Once you have set up your private activity using the steps provided, copy the URL from the Edit Activity Details page.
+Once you have set up your private activity using the steps provided, select the Link icon in Dashboard toolbar to copy the URL for your private activity.
 You can then e.g. share the URL on your intranet or email the URL out to your intended audience.

 Please note: Private activities are not password-protected, nor will they ensure that only a certain group of people will respond to the activity.